hmdunce/shelly90000scripts/shelly90000/scripts/notes.md

   - if I call with {}, should see LOCK_ERROR about c001
   - if I call with {c001:"orange",color_digit:6}, should see LOCK_UNLOCKED c001 plus LOCK_ERROR about EZ_40

+How to handle db state?
+Idea: Just log calls!
+Then write code to process log.

+// [NOTICE] trying to hack that mofo anon_ddttl_2we3k1.entry_7e6j9l
+// [INFO] Connected to anon_ddttl_2we3k1.entry_7e6j9l
+// [NOTICE] hacked? «VLOCK_ERROR«
+// Denied access by CORE «Nc001« lock.
+// [ERROR] still don't know how to hack mofos